Friday, August 8, 2008

 Stop off at the Mediterranean seaside where Dali was inspired to paint these rocks and landscapes into his paintings.

-was inspired to paint these rocks and landscapes into his paintings.
+Dali was inspired to paint these rocks and landscapes.

 Dali's inspirations...

-Its time to leave Cerbere and our CLIFF hotel and start driving back towards Paris where our flight takes off and where the leased Peugeot will be dropped off right inside the airport perimeters.
+It was time to leave Cerbère and our CLIFF hotel and start driving back towards Paris, where our flight was scheduled to depart and where we would drop off the leased Peugeot right inside the airport perimeter.

 France Trip

-We decided to go explore some more country side castles in the province of Berry.
-We stayed in a small hotel where a town meeting was going on in the pub when we first arrived.
-Our very cold room was clean but nothing fancy, we where just staying the night.
-We asked if any food stores or restaurants where open and again we struck out for dinner.
-At least we had gotten into the habit of picking up fresh bread, canned nibbles, cheese, & sausage with some chocolate for dessert.
-We had a bottle of French table wine to wash it all back in our bathroom cups looking over the French countryside.
-AHHH the good life!
+We asked if any food stores or restaurants were open, but unfortunately, we struck out for dinner.
+At least we had gotten into the habit of picking up fresh bread, canned snacks, cheese, and sausage, along with some chocolate for dessert.
+We enjoyed a bottle of French table wine, sipping it from bathroom cups as we looked out over the beautiful French countryside.
+Ah, the good life!

 Chateau de Valencay